Bureau of Land Management, Interior.

 The purpose of the proposed Project is to explore for and identify mining reserves and extract approximately 1 million to 2.5 million pounds of uranium per year over an anticipated project life of 25 years.
 The Project will use ISR mining methods and will be operated as a satellite facility to the Cameco Smith Ranch-Highland uranium ISR mine operating in Converse County, Wyoming.
 An existing large building will house the site's central processing facilities.
 The surface disturbance will be limited to the construction of water wells, buried water pipelines, single-lane gravel access roads, and small buildings for well-head manifold control equipment known as header houses.

 The ISR mining recovery method uses chemicals to remove the uranium minerals from the host rock in place and does not require physically removing and crushing ore-bearing rock.
 It does not use large earth-moving equipment and does not create large volumes of waste rock or tailings.
 The ISR methodology utilizes a solution consisting of oxygen and carbon dioxide or bicarbonate mixed with water, which is injected via conventional water wells into uranium ore-bearing rock formations in the subsurface.
 The solution dissolves the uranium minerals from the rock formations into the circulating groundwater and the resultant uranium-bearing groundwater is recovered by pumping at recovery wells located adjacent to the injection wells.
-Before ISR operations can begin, the portion of the aquifer designated for uranium recovery must be exempted as an underground source of drinking water in accordance with the Safe Drinking Water Act.
+Before ISR operations can begin, the portion of the aquifer designated for uranium recovery must be exempted as an underground source of drinking Start Printed Page 54385water in accordance with the Safe Drinking Water Act.
 The groundwater containing uranium is then processed through an ion-exchange facility where the uranium is precipitated onto a resin bead media.
 The water is recharged with solvent and used in the further recovery of uranium.
 Any excess water no longer needed is evaluated for its constituents and properly disposed of via evaporation or an approved disposal well.
 The resin beads containing uranium will then be transported to the Cameco Smith Ranch-Highland facility for processing into uranium yellowcake.
 After the uranium has been removed, the resin bead media will be returned to the Project site for re-use.
 The distance one-way from the Gas Hills to Smith Ranch-Highland is approximately 140 road miles.